KHTP: Live from the Mountain Music Lounge

 With the success of the first album, the station carried on an annual release of collections, eventually renaming the series Live from the Mountain Music Lounge with the ninth volume.
 Portions of the proceeds from sales of the various albums were donated in support of The Wilderness Society.

-KHTP-HD2 plays recorded performances from The Mountain Archives, both those issued on the CDs and other songs from various sets, on its rebranded HD2 station, "The Mountain Seattle."
+Performances from The Mountain Archives, both those issued on the CDs and other songs from various sets, continued to play on HD2 station, "The Mountain Seattle", before it was shut down.